ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 This post summaries the commonly used commands.

 ## Linux Commands

 ### ELF format

 - `objdump -t a.out`, display symbol table of elf file a.out
 - `objdump -h a.out`, display sections of elf file a.out
 - `readelf -p .comment ./a.out` read .comment section info from elf file a.out

 ### files & directories
 - `ls | wc -l` tell how many files in current directory
 - `ls -l | grep ^d` list directories in current directory

 ### hardware query
 - `lspci | grep -i vga` query graphic cards info.
 Output maybe like this:
         00:02.0 VGA compatible controller: Intel Corporation 3rd Gen Core processor Graphics Controller (rev 09) In addition, lspci command, for example: `lspci -vs 00:02.0` can tell which driver module is in use now.
 - `sudo fdisk -l`, list storage devices of current system. `sudo fdisk -l /dev/sda` the command can display some detailed info about the device /dev/sda, such as file system type.
 NOTE: **It requires root**.
-   use `diskutil list` on mac os.
+Use `diskutil list` on Mac OS.
 - `df -lf`, query current available volume on mounted devices.
 - `lshw -class disk`, lists all available disks in system. `lshw -short -C disk` run this command with root, it can give a summary.
 - `sudo lshw -class network`, displays detailed info about network adapter such as discription, product name, vendor, configuration.
    By these info, we can check device driver version in use. `modinfo driver-name` command can do that.
    It is helpful to solve issue such as wifi does not work.
 - After installed a new graphics card, It may not work.
 So we need to restart linux in text mode to install graphic card driver.
   In grub edit mode, we can modify linux kernel command line temporarily to let linux start in text mode.
     + `cat /proc/cmdline` Retrieve kernel command line info of current booting from proc file system.
     + `BOOT_IMAGE=/vmlinuz-3.10.0-327.4.4.el7.x86_64 root=/dev/mapper/centos-root ro rd.lvm.lv=centos/root rd.lvm.lv=centos/swap crashkernel=auto rhgb quiet rdblacklist=nouveau 3`
 - `sudo apt-get install bcmwl-kernel-source` install BCM43142 wifi driver.
 - `mount -t "ntfs" -o ro /dev/sda1 /mountpoint` mount with read-only option.
 ### package management
 - `pkg-config --static --libs glfw3`, It tells how to link glfw3 dependency libs in correct order
 - rpm package manage commands on centos.
     + `rpm -qa`, list all installed package in centos system.
     + `rpm -q --list package-name`, list all files related to package.
     + `rpm -q --state package-name`, query package state.
 ### others
 - `buildcommand 2>&1 | tee build.log` This command can save the build log to a file and at the same time output it to the screen.
 A very useful command to analyse build errors.
 ### tr